EwD-Project/IDP-API/docs/Nomenclature Changes.md

 ## 2. Refinement in the Nomenclature

-A significant evolution has occurred in the naming conventions related to the diacritical systems and scaffold-spelling.
+A significant evolution has occurred in the naming conventions related to the then-called "PI Scaffold-Spelling".
 This evolution is represented as follows:

 ### 2.1.
 English Nomenclature